2dareis2do/newspaper3k-php-wrapper/README.md

 ## Running on the server

-Chances are you server does not run a virtual environment session.
-However, we can still specify the path to python in our newly created virtual environment folder and python will automatically load your installed dependencies (unlike the global server version). e.g. We can pass the absolute path to the version of python we want to use by passing the following $command
+Chances are you web server does not run a virtual environment session.
+However, we can still specify the path to python in our newly created virtual environment folder and python will automatically load your installed dependencies (unlike the global server version). e.g. We can pass the absolute path to the version of python we want to use by passing the following $command parameter:
-parameter:
 `/path/to/python/.venv/bin/python`

+This can also be passed relatively which can be more robust across different environments. e.g. `../relative/path/to/python/.venv/bin/python`

 If we do not a path for $command, it will default to use the globally installed verion of `python`.